 I’ve been to quite a few Roman sites over the years, but to be honest, it took a lot of imagination to make them into anything more than just a pile of rocks.
 Carnuntum, in contrast, was like stepping into a time machine.
-For at Carnuntum, they don’t have just ruins: they’ve rebuilt some of what once was there.
+That’s because at Carnuntum, they don’t have just ruins: they’ve rebuilt some of what once was there.

 Carnuntum was founded as a military camp by Tiberius (who later became emperor) in 6 A.D.
 By the second century it had grown into the wealthy capital of a Roman province that covered what is now much of Austria and the Balkans.
 At its height, 50,000 people lived here, a mix of Roman soldiers and officials and natives of the region.
 There were two amphitheaters (one for the Roman city and the other for the civilian city) and a school for gladiators.